Jesus-Baena/chatbot-ukr-law/README.md

     The chat interface uses the Marked.js library via CDN.
 Verify that your internet connection allows access to the CDN, or host the library locally if necessary.

   Configuration:
     The JavaScript in the HTML file sends a POST request to https://jbaena.app.n8n.cloud/webhook/ukr-law-adviser.
-If you are hosting your own n8n instance, update this URL accordingly.

 ### Backend (n8n) Setup